-As part of our 2013 – 2015 strategic plan the board authorized creation of a business based in Kenya to create a stream of income to support our educational mission and also provide jobs for our graduates.
+As part of our 2013 – 2015 strategic plan, the board authorized the creation of a business based in Kenya to create a stream of income to support our educational mission and also provide jobs for our graduates.
 Our aspiration is that within five years, one or more businesses will generate at least 25% of our annual budget.

 Piloting a new business

 In November 2014, we launched Karibu Loo as the pilot project of a portable toilet business in Nairobi.
 Karibu means “Welcome” in Swahili and “Loo” is a common description for a toilet in Kenya, a relic of their history as a former British colony.
 The major objectives for the business are to:

 - Build a stream of profits that will support the mission of Ngong Road Children’s Foundation (NRCF) long term, thus making it more financially sustainable